 What is Ketamine?

 Special K is a street name for the anesthetic medication ketamine, used primarily in veterinary medicine.
-A Schedule III narcotic, Ketamine has some legitimate medical purposes but also carries a high potential for abuse and dependency.
+A Schedule III narcotic, Ketamine, has some legitimate medical purposes but also carries a high potential for abuse and dependency.
 The dissociative, hallucinogenic effects of Ketamine provide users with a detached type of “high” characterized by sight and sound distortions.

 It can be taken in many ways, including liquids, white powder, and pills.
 Common practices are snorting, injecting, and mixing into drinks.
 Abuse in the club scene partially occurs because of the detached, out-of-body experience it produces.

-What is Ketamine addiction?
+What is Ketamine Addiction?

 Addiction to Ketamine is generally a psychological dependence on the medication.
 It is usually seen when it elicits profound mind-altering effects.
 Unlike other drugs, it hardly causes acute physical withdrawal.
 Instead, there is the development of strong desires and compulsive use despite adverse outcomes.